You Can Live Forever: Plot

 After the sudden death of her father, Jaime Buckley is sent by her mother to live with her aunt Beth and uncle Jean-François in a small town in Quebec, home to a devout Jehovah's Witness congregation.
 Jaime is reluctantly convinced to attend the congregation's meeting, where she catches the eye of Marike, the daughter of the congregation's leader, Frank.
-The two strike a connection, and Marike invites Jaime to dinner with her family, meeting Frank and Marike's older sister Amanda.
+The two strike a connection, and Marike invites Jaime to dinner with her family, meeting Marike's older sister Amanda.
 Jaime tells Marike about her dream to travel to Europe to see cities like London, Barcelona, Prague, and Lucca, in particular mentioning the Guinigi Tower.
 Marike briefly tells Jaime about her mother before revealing that she left the Jehovah's Witness community and is treated as dead.

 At school, Jaime makes friends with another student named Nate, who is not a member of the Jehovah's Witnesses and is incredulous about their non-celebration of occasions like birthdays or Christmas.
 Marike invites Jaime to see the Cyclorama of Jerusalem, where she tells Jaime about the coming paradise.
 Jaime attends dinner again with Marike's family, who ask if she has been baptized.
 She spends the night with Marike, and is surprised at their physical closeness.
 The next day, Marike notices Jaime's interactions with Nate and later questions her relationship with him before giving her a drawing of the Guinigi Tower.

 After spending a day together on field service, Jaime and Marike's friendship becomes much closer.
 At the next meeting, Marike's boyfriend Marc-Olivier introduces Jaime to his friend Simon and Amanda becomes suspicious of Jaime's influence on Marike.
 Nate finds out that it is Jaime's birthday and takes her out to a cáfe for cake, but Marike and Amanda run across the pair.
 Jaime is told by Beth and Jean-Francois that due to her perceived influence over Marike, the two will only be allowed to interact in supervised environments such as Bible study.
 Marike gives Jaime a small piece of a meteorite as a gift, and Jaime tells her that her mother's condition has improved and that she is wanted back at home.